kiwicom/orbit/src/Card/README.md

 ```

 #### Props
-Table below contains all types of the props in CardContent component.
+Table below contains all types of the props in CardSection component.

 | Name          | Type                  | Default         | Description                      |
 | :------------ | :---------------------| :-------------- | :------------------------------- |